 After two years as Head of Strategy, Isabella decided that she was ready for a new challenge: “I didn’t just want to be the person who tells people what they should do according to a strategy roadmap.
 I think it’s easy to tell people what’s right or wrong, but if you have to do it yourself, it’s a whole different thing.”
 She adds: “I wanted to be the person who did it herself.”
 She approached her CEO, who, again, was very supportive: “He asked me where I wanted to go next.
 Then he talked to three of his business segment heads, and all three of them offered me a role.”

-Today, Isabella is Head of Industry Cranes Sales at Siemens Cranes and responsible for the growth of the unit: “The most rewarding projects are the big ones, those that bring a lot of volume,” she says.
-“It’s great when a team member comes to me and tells me that we’ve won a project or that we sold a high volume of products.”
+Today, Isabella is Head of Sales Germany for Products & Systems at Siemens Digital Industries and responsible for the growth of the unit: “The most rewarding projects are the big ones, those that bring a lot of volume,” she says.
+“It’s great when a team member comes to me and tells me that we’ve won a project or that we sold a high volume of products.

 When discussing the future, she says, “for now, I’m Head of Sales.
 I want to grow my experience.
 I want to expand my business responsibility.”
 But of course, there is always room for progression.
 And with her skills, experience and network, there are always open doors.

-I loved being at SMC, and the years just flew by.Isabella Sauerberg
+I loved working in consulting, and the years just flew by.Isabella Sauerberg